Medically unexplained symptoms

 - Consider a psychiatric assessment where no cause has been found and advice is needed about medication

-- SSRI antidepressants have highly unpredictable effects in MUS - patient response and preference is key.
+- Selective serotonin reuptake inhibitor (SSRI) antidepressants have highly unpredictable effects in MUS - patient response and preference is key.
 Finding a tolerable antidepressant medication is important.
 They often make symptoms worse or bring on new symptoms - onset and offset symptoms can be severe

 - The number of serotonin receptors in the gut makes this explicable in IBS - receptor heterogeneity is also an issue